yulifrank/ClickLink/README.md

        npm install
        npm start
       ```
+## Client-Side Application
+### Description:
+The client-side application is built with React and includes visualizations using the Chart.js library.

-5. Navigate to the client folder:
+1. Navigate to the client folder:

       ```bash
       cd ClickLink/click-link-client